Actian Zen v15 Product Information

 Supported Operating Systems and Hardware Requirements

-Officially supported operating systems include Windows 10 and Windows Server 2012 (and newer), along with various OS X and Linux distributions and versions.
+Officially supported operating systems include Windows 10/11 and Windows Server 2012 (and newer, thruigh Server 2022), along with various OS X and Linux distributions and versions.
 Windows 7, Windows Vista, Windows XP, Server 2003, Server 2008 R2 (and older) operating systems are not formally supported by Actian with this release.
-We are still awaiting specific information on Windows 11 support, but we expect this to be available with the first Service Pack.

 There are no stated minimum hardware requirements.
 Essentially, if you can run the OS, you can run the database engine.
 However, performance will be commensurate with the resources provided, as well as the workload.

 Actian Zen v15 License Models